NVIDIA/DALI/docs/pipeline.rst

 Pipeline Debug Mode (experimental)
 ------------------

-Pipeline can be run in debug mode by replacing :meth:`@nvidia.dali.pipeline_def <nvidia.dali.pipeline_def>` decorator with its experimental variant
-``@nvidia.dali.experimental.pipeline_def`` and setting parameter ``debug`` to True.
-It allows you to access and modify data inside of the pipeline execution graph as well as use non-DALI data types as inputs for DALI operators.
+Pipeline can be run in debug mode by replacing ``@nvidia.dali.pipeline_def`` decorator with its experimental variant ``@nvidia.dali.experimental.pipeline_def`` and setting parameter ``debug`` to True.
+It allows you to access and modify data inside the pipeline execution graph, as well as use non-DALI data types as inputs to the DALI operators.

-In this mode outputs of operators are of type ``DataNodeDebug`` which is an equivalent to :class:`~nvidia.dali.pipeline.DataNode` in the standard mode.
+In this mode outputs of operators are of type ``DataNodeDebug`` which is an equivalent to ``DataNode`` in the standard mode.
 You can perform the same operations on objects of type ``DataNodeDebug`` as on ``DataNode``, that includes arithmetic operations.

 Use ``.get()`` to access data associated with the ``DataNodeDebug`` object during current execution of :meth:`Pipeline.run`::